tapfortap/Documentation/Titanium.md

 ```

 ##### Interstitial Events
-The interstital supports one event called 'dismiss'.
+The interstital supports one event called `dismiss`.
 This event is fired when the interstitial ad is closed.

 Usage: